TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ### Distribution of minted tokens

-Currently, all users who earn rewards become eligible for receiving newly minted `$token_symbol` tokens.
+All eligible users receive newly minted `$token_symbol` tokens on a weekly basis.
+Eligible are users without pending reports or reports closed within the last `$user_report_validity_days` and a positive reward balance.
-The amount of minted tokens is computed weekly according to the following algorithm:
+The amount of minted tokens is computed according to the following algorithm:

 1. For every user `U` who rewarded others, determine the maximal amount of donatable tokens capped by `U`'s `$token_symbol` balance divided by the minting ratio `R` (see below).
 2. Compute the maximum amount of tokens assignable from `U` to a single rewarded user by dividing `U`'s mintable tokens by `$active_user_share_for_minting_promille%` of all active users of the last week.